mantidproject/mantid/docs/source/algorithms/MaxEnt-v1.rst

 -----------

 The maximum entropy method (MEM) is used as a signal processing technique for reconstructing images from noisy data.
-Is often regarded as the only consistent way of selecting a single image from the many images which fit the data with the same value of the goodness-of-fit statistic, :math:`\chi^2`.
-The maximum entropy method selects from this *feasible set* of images, the one which has minimum information, so that there must be enough evidence in the data from any observed structure.
+It selects a single image from the many images which fit the data with the same value of the statistic, :math:`\chi^2`.
+The maximum entropy method selects from this *feasible set* of images, the one which has minimum information (maximum entropy).
-In this way, the algorithm maximizes the entropy :math:`S\left(\rho\right)` subject to the constraint:
+More specifically, the algorithm maximizes the entropy :math:`S\left(\rho\right)` subject to the constraint:

 .. math:: \chi^2 = \sum_m \frac{\left(d_m - d_m^c\right)^2}{\sigma_m^2} \leq C_{target}

 where :math:`d_m` are the experimental data, :math:`\sigma_m` the associated errors, and :math:`d_m^c` the calculated or reconstructed data.
-The image can be regarded a set of numbers :math:`\{\rho_0, \rho_1, \dots, \rho_N\}` related to the measured data as:
+The image is the set of numbers :math:`\{\rho_0, \rho_1, \dots, \rho_N\}` which relates to the measured data as:

 .. math:: d_m = \sum_j A_{mj} \rho_j

 where the measurement kernel matrix :math:`\mathbf{A}` represents a Fourier transform, :math:`A_{mj} = \exp\left(-ik_mj\right)`.
-At present, nothing is assumed about :math:`\rho_j`: it can be either positive or negative, and real or complex, and the entropy is thus defined as
+At present, nothing is assumed about :math:`\rho_j`: it can be either positive or negative and the entropy is defined as

 .. math:: S = \sum_j \left(\rho_j/b\right) \sinh^{-1} \left(\rho_j/b\right)

-where :math:`b` is a constant background above which the image is significant.
+where :math:`b` is a constant.
+The sensitive of the reconstructed image to reconstructed image will vary depending on the data.
+In general a smaller value would preduce a sharper image.
+See section 4.7 in Ref.
+[1] for recommended strategy to selected :math:`b`.

-The current implementation follows the approach by Skilling & Bryan, in which the entropy is maximized subject to the constraint in :math:`\chi^2` without using explicitly a Lagrange multiplier.
+The implementation used to find the solution where the entropy is maximized subject to the constraint in :math:`\chi^2` follows the approach by Skilling & Bryan [2], which is an algorithm that is not explicitly using Lagrange multiplier.
 Instead, they construct a subspace from a set of *search directions* to approach the maximum entropy solution.
 Initially, the image :math:`\rho` is set to the flat background math:`b` and the search directions are constructed using the gradients of :math:`S` and :math:`\chi^2`: